rust-lang/book/second-edition/src/ch07-02-controlling-visibility-with-pub.md

 Overall, these are the rules for item visibility:

 1. If an item is public, it can be accessed through any of its parent modules.
-2. If an item is private, it can be accessed only by the current module and its child modules.
+2. If an item is private, it can be accessed only by its immediate parent module and any of the parent's child modules.

 ### Privacy Examples